Sekolah Menengah Kebangsaan Seksyen 3 Bandar Kinrara: Achievements

 On March 25, 2015, a total of six students achieved straight A's for SPM 2014.
 The principal of the school expressed that although the number of straight A achievers dropped, the number of students who passed increased.

 In 2015, SMK Seksyen 3 Bandar Kinrara has won the "Yayasan Palan Top Initiative for English Language Teaching In School’ award, with a winning prize of five thousand Malaysian Ringgit.

-In 2016,The school's drama club, represented Selangor for the second time, this time winning second place in the National English Drama competition.
+In 2016, the school's drama club, represented Selangor for the second time, this time winning second place in the National English Drama competition.
 The drama club will continue participating for 2017.

 During the Berjaya TeenStar Challenge 2016, the school came in second place in the band category, beaten by SMK Damansara Jaya.

-In 2019, the school's well-acclaimed drama club achieved a new feat by representing Selangor in the National Level English Language Drama Competition which was then held at Port Dickson, Negeri Sembilan.
-The drama team that went by the name "Excess Baggage" won the competition, being the first team from the school to attain the summit of the aforementioned annual competition.
+Alumnus and Yang di-Pertuan Agong Scholarship Recipient Nurfatihah Zulkifli pursues her Doctrine in Vaccinology at the University of Malaya, citing that 1903 Nobel Prize Winner Marie Curie is her role model is her pursuit to be a female scientist.